bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+An RDBMS is a Relational Database Management System.
+It is the Database software itself, which manages storage, querying and updating.
+SQL(Structured Query Language) is a language(or family of closely related languages) which typically is used to query the RDBMS.

 1. Why do tables need a `primary key`?
+The primary key provides a unique identifier to each row in a table.
+The PK is mandatory in order to define a Foreign Key relationship between a child table and a parent table.

 1. What is the name given to a table column that references the primary key on another table.
+That would be a Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+A many to many relationship is created when the parent table's data can have multiple associated entries in the children table.
+An example could be Artist to song

 ## Project Set Up

 Follow these steps for starting your project.

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
 - [ ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.